ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 * Teams start an practice team engineering practice - YourShare.
 Check-in on their work breakdown.
 Look for equitable breakdown fo work.
 * Re-iterate team engineering concepts and GitFlow.
 * Check-in on the competitor audit.
-Look for a balance of competitors.
+Ask about strengths, weaknesses, opportunities and threats.

 #### Details